kathrynandersondata/COVID_UpcomingElection/README.md

 The third plot shows that 8 of the 13 swing states cast their votes for Biden.

 On a county level, the weighted average percentage of the population infected with COVID (weighted by population size) in these swing states was 3.62% in counties that voted for Biden, as opposed to 3.16% in counties that voted for Trump.
-As a whole, counties that experienced higher levels voted for Biden, but there were a few exceptions to that rule.
+As a whole, counties in swing states that experienced higher levels voted for Biden, but there were a few exceptions to that rule.

-On a nationwide level for all states, the difference between infection rates was even more pronounced and even reversed: Republican counties had a higher infection rate of 3.75% while Democrat ones had 2.91%.
+On a nationwide level for all states, the difference between infection rates was more pronounced and the the highest parties were <i>reversed</i>: Republican counties had a higher infection rate of 3.75% while Democrat ones had 2.91%.
+However, this is less significant since COVID case rates are less likely to predict outcomes for states who are historically strong Democratic or Republican counties.

 **Graphs:**